forge-ext/forge/README.md

 ## Features
 - Tree-based tiling with vertical and horizontal split containers similar to i3-wm.
 - Vim-like keybindings for navigation/swapping windows/moving windows in the containers.
-- Drag and drop swapping (via modifier) and tiling.
+- Drag and drop tiling.
 - Support for floating windows, smart gaps and focus hint.
 - Customizable shortcuts in extension preferences.
 - Some support for multi-display.